signifyd/magento1/docs/RESTRICT-PAYMENTS.md

 ## Checking current restriction settings

-To check all current restriction settings on the database, run the command below:
+To check the current restricted payment methods, run the command below on your database:

 ```
 SELECT * FROM core_config_data WHERE path LIKE 'signifyd_connect/settings/restrict%';